pablopoggiog/quiz-it-up/README.md

-# Welcome to Quiz It Up
+# Quiz It Up

 ## Summary

-Here, you'll be able to:
+Here you'll be able to:

 - See your balance of QUIZ in Ropsten.
 - Connect your Metamask wallet to interact with the dApp.
 If Metamask is not installed, there will be a message encouraging the user to install it.